necynice/necynice/README.md

 - 👋 Hi, I’m @necynice
-- 👀 I’m interested in Python
+- 👀 I’m interested in Python, TypeScript and Front-End Develop.
-- 🌱 I’m currently learning Front-End
+- 🌱 I’m currently learning Front-End SKills.
-- 📫 Contact:  TG, Discord necynice
+- 📫 Contact me on TG necynice and Discord necynice_ :>

 <!---
 necynice/necynice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.